A flexible control function approach for survival data subject to different types of censoring: Model identification and estimation

-\end{theorem} It should also be noted that \eqref{eq:Regression Model rewritten} is a parametric copula model.
-Indeed, we impose that parametric transformations of $T$ and $C$ follow a certain normal distribution and model the dependence structure with a Gaussian copula.
-This puts us in a context that is similar to the one studied in \cite{Czado2023}, who study a broader family of models by allowing for different choices for the marginals and copula, but do not include covariates in their analysis (and a fortiori do not need to treat the issue of endogeneity).
-As is also the case here, identification of such models proves to be the main difficulty.
+It can be noted that \eqref{eq:Regression Model rewritten} is a parametric copula model.
+Indeed, we impose that parametric transformations of $T^1, \ldots, T^K$ follow a certain normal distribution and model the dependence structure with a Gaussian copula.
+This makes model \eqref{eq:Regression Model rewritten} similar to the one of \cite{Czado2023}, who study a broader family of models by allowing for different choices of the marginals and copula but do not include covariates in their analysis (and a fortiori do not need to treat the issue of endogeneity).
+As is also the case here, the identification of such models proves to be the main difficulty.
+Moreover, the additional flexibility introduced by allowing different transformations for $T^1, \ldots, T^K$ further complicates the identifiability proof, as it is possible that $T^1 < T^2$ but $\Lambda_{\theta_1}(T^1) > \Lambda_{\theta_2}(T^2)$.